Nigel is responsible for pre-processing of satellite sounder data in the Met Office and the development of pre-processing software.

 Future satellite sensors.

 Nigel is manager of the ATOVS and AVHRR Pre-processing Package (AAPP) which is a software package maintained by the NWP SAF on behalf of EUMETSAT.
 The package has several hundred users world-wide.
-The package transforms raw "direct readout" data from the NOAA and MetOp satellites into calibrated, geolocated radiances.
+The package transforms raw "direct broadcast" data from the NOAA and MetOp satellites into calibrated, geolocated radiances.
+He also leads the development of NWP SAF pre-processors for microwave imagers and for the new InfraRed Sounder (IRS) on EPS-SG.

-Nigel is actively involved in the International TOVS Working Group and the Regional ATOVS Retransmission Services project.
-He has also contributed to studies on the requirements for future instruments on post-EPS and post-MSG.
+Nigel is actively involved in the International TOVS Working Group and the Direct Broadcast Network (DBNet) project.
+He has also contributed to studies on the requirements for future instruments on EPS-SG and MTG, and is a member of EUMETSAT science advisory groups for these missions.

 Nigel joined the Met Office in 1982, following a physics degree at Oxford University.
 For the first 6 years he was involved in the development of aircraft and balloon instrumentation for cloud physics and atmospheric chemistry research.
 From 1988-1990 he worked with the then newly-developed Arrival Time Difference (ATD) lightning location system, and more recently has been involved with updating the hardware and software of this system.

 In 1990 Nigel joined the remote sensing group that was responsible for the procurement, pre-launch calibration and post-launch support of the AMSU-B series of microwave radiometers.
-He assumed his current role as AAPP manager in 2003.
+He assumed his current role in 2003.